Legionella, an enemy not to be underestimated.

 Water Safety 360° and SANIKILL are the optimal solutions for best defending against this danger.

-Legionella pneumophila is a species belonging to the genus Legionella, which currently includes more than 70 species, some of which, like pneumophila, are pathogenic to humans.
+Legionella pneumophila is a species belonging to Legionella genus, which currently includes more than 70 species, some of which, like pneumophila, are pathogenic to humans.

-There are various preventive measures that can prevent the uncontrolled proliferation of Legionella.
-Among the most basic and simple to implement are periodic descaling and disinfection of the terminal components of the water distribution circuit, appropriate flushing, removal of dead branches, and maintaining and controlling adequate temperatures.
-However, more advanced and effective measures would be preferable, especially in high-risk structures, such as periodic cleaning and sanitisation of tanks, reservoirs, and accumulations, as well as the use of continuous water disinfection systems with a product suitable for potable water treatment, such as SANIKILL.
+There are various preventive measures that can help in avoiding Legionella proliferation.
+Among the most basic and simple to implement are periodic descaling and disinfection of the terminal components of the water distribution circuit (e.g. faucets), appropriate flushing, removal of dead legs, and maintaining and controlling adequate temperatures.
+However, more advanced and effective measures would be preferable, especially in high-risk structures, such as periodic cleaning and sanitisation of tanks, reservoirs, and accumulations, as well as the use of continuous water disinfection systems with a product suitable for drinking water treatment, such as SANIKILL.

-When the potable or hot sanitary water distribution system is contaminated by Legionella, small droplets of water containing the bacterium (such as those generated by a shower) can be easily inhaled by the user during simple daily activities and reach the lungs.
-Depending on the individual’s predisposition and risk factors, this can cause an infection and lead to diseases ranging from Pontiac Fever to the more severe and deadly Legionnaires’ Disease.
+When the potable or domestic hot water distribution system is contaminated by Legionella, small droplets of water containing the bacterium (such as those generated by a shower) can be easily inhaled by the user during simple daily activities and reach the lungs.
+Depending on the individual’s predisposition and risk factors, this can cause an infection and lead to pathologic conditions ranging from Pontiac Fever to the more severe and deadly Legionnaires’ Disease.

-To prevent these risks, Sanipur has developed the patented SANIKILL technology, the most effective in eradicating Legionella in water circuits.
+To prevent these risks, Sanipur has developed the patented SANIKILL technology, the most effective in eradicating Legionella from water distribution systems

 SANIKILL is the best ally to avoid these types of issues.